 - Dedicated proxy endpoints do not support compression.

 - If a proxy endpoint is used to implement read/write splitting, the read consistency of the requests that are not encapsulated in transactions cannot be ensured.
 If you want to ensure the read consistency of these requests, you must encapsulate these requests in transactions or add hints.
 For more information, see Execute hints on an ApsaraDB RDS for MySQL instance.

 - If your application connects to your database system by using a proxy endpoint, the

 SHOW PROCESSLISTstatement returns a result set for each query.
 The result set consists of the query results from the primary RDS instance and read-only RDS instances.

-- If you use the MySQL CLI to establish a connection and execute hints, you must add the
+- If you use the MySQL CLI to establish a connection for which hints are added, you

 - If the primary RDS instance is locked, the enabled proxy instances are not released but can process only read requests.